ASSOCIATION FOR SURGICAL EDUCATION

 The Program Committee shall be responsible for the final program of the Annual Meeting and shall provide for the presentation of papers and discussion of subjects at each Meeting.

-The Program Committee shall consist of four members-at-large, the President, President-elect, the Immediate Past Chair, and the ASE recorder.
+The Program Committee shall consist of four members-at-large, the President, President-Elect, the Immediate Past Chair, and the ASE recorder.
 Each year the President appoints a member-at- large to serve a four-year term.
 In the third year of this four year term, the member- at-large serves as the Vice-Chair of the Program Committee.
 In the fourth year, the member-at- large serves as the Chair of the Program Committee.
-Additionally, a member of the Surgical Education Research Group may be appointed to the Program Committee in consultation with the Chair of the Surgical Education Research Group.
+Additionally, a member of the Surgical Education Research Committee may be appointed to the Program Committee in consultation with the Chair of the Surgical Education Research Committee.
 This special member does not become the Chair of the Program Committee unless appointed to the Program Committee as one of the regular members-at- large.
 The specific responsibilities of each program committee member are outlined in a separate document.

 Section 4: Awards Committee